Links

 Setup and installation

-Make sure you have the wallet dependencies installed.
-If not, follow this short guide before getting started.
+Make sure you have the wallet installed.
+If not, follow this short guide.

 Create wallets for Alice and Bob

-In a terminal, create two wallets with melwallet-cli:
+In a terminal, create two testnet wallets at your selected path:

 Fund Alice's wallet